 Asylum is a form of humanitarian protection that you can apply for only from within the U.S. Asylum is not approved based on nationality alone.
 You have to demonstrate your own personal story of persecution or danger.

-If your asylum is granted, you can then receive benefits.
+If you apply for asylum, you can apply for a work permit while your application is pending.
 If your asylum is granted you can apply for permanent residency (green card) after 1 year and may petition for certain family members to join you in the U.S.

-+You want to file for a parent, grandparent, child, spouse, or sibling; and
+(2) you want to file for a parent, grandparent, child, spouse, or sibling; and

-+Your relative belongs to a particular religious group (Judaism, Evangelical Christianity, Ukrainian Catholicism, and members of the Ukrainian Autocephalous Orthodox Church, for example).
+(3) your relative belongs to a particular religious group (Judaism, Evangelical Christianity, Ukrainian Catholicism, and members of the Ukrainian Autocephalous Orthodox Church, for example).

 If you think that you might qualify for this program, please contact Arrive Ministries to complete a phone intake.
 This affidavit must be submitted by a Resettlement Agency.
 You cannot file this affidavit on your own.